 Don’t compare how you feel with the way your spouse feels, or your acquaintances whose kids have also left home feel.
 First of all, just because they appear so together and happy doesn’t mean they are.
 Second of all, everyone is different.
 You need to take care of yourself now, not judge yourself.

 As a parent you can be the one everyone else relies on.
 So when suddenly it’s you floundering, others might not know how to react, or give you advice that unintentionally feels like a putdown.

 A counsellor or psychotherapist is trained to listen carefully and without judgement.
 Their role is not to tell you what to do, but to ask you good questions so you can figure out yourself what is best for you.

 It’s important you seek support if your feelings of restlessness or unhappiness go on for more than a few months, or begin to increase instead of decrease.
 Life change can trigger previous traumas that have been repressed, which can lead to the following issues:

 Professional support is not a ‘magic bullet’.
 It doesn’t instantly make you better.
 But it does give you real tools for coping that can serve you for years to come, and can stop a bad few months from becoming a bad few years or more.

 At Harley Therapy all our therapists have at least 5 years experience of working with clients experiencing life challenges.
-We provide services at three London locations as well as worldwide via Skype therapy.
+We provide services at three London locations as well as worldwide via online therapy.